neilgee/genesischild/readme.md

 - WooCommerce style sheet set to load before main style sheet
 - Some generic CSS styles declared in styles.css
 - WooCommerce theme support declared as an action in functions.php but commented out
-- No WooCommerce Connect plugin required
+- Using Genesis Connect for WooCommerce

 ###Miscellaneous
 - PHP is enabled to execute in widget areas